 In September 2009 we announced that we are initiating two Phase 3 studies of i.v. peramivir for the treatment of hospitalized patients with serious influenza.
 The combined enrollment target for these studies is approximately 700 patients, and approximately 300 study locations are targeted to participate in these studies globally.
 These studies are intended to support U.S. regulatory approval of i.v. peramivir as a treatment for influenza.
-The Phase 3 development program of i.v. peramivir is ongoing.
-Investigator sites in Argentina, Australia, Brazil, Chile, New Zealand, Peru and South Africa have recently been added to prepare for enrollment of hospitalized influenza patients during the upcoming Southern Hemisphere flu season, which typically starts in May or June.
+The Phase 3 development program of i.v. peramivir is ongoing, with investigator sites enrolling patients in the southern hemisphere.